 Schools, elementary and middle 2 spaces for each classroom, but not less than 1 space per teacher and staff position plus 1 space for each 5 seats of rated capacity of the largest auditorium or gymnasium.
+Page 94

+D Page

-High schools 1 space per teacher and staff position plus 1 space per 5 students.
+High schools 1 space per teacher and staff position plus 1 space per students.
 Other non-profit educational uses To be determined by Permit Granting Authority (or BUILDING INSPECTOR if no special permit required) based upon the most comparable other use in the table.

-Page 75

 Nursing home, elder care facility 1 space for each 2 beds plus 1 space for each employee on the largest shift and adequate spaces for delivery vehicles.
 Religious 1 space per 3 seats or 1 space for each 4 persons to maximum rated capacity of the hall or meeting room, whichever is greater.
 Libraries, museums, community centers 1 space per 300 sq. ft. of GROSS FLOOR AREA.
 Lodge or club 1 space per 3 seats.
-Day-care 1 space per 10 children of rated capacity of the day-care facility plus 1 space for each teacher and staff person on the largest shift.
+Day-care 1 space per 10 children of rated capacity of the facility plus 1 space for each teacher and staff the largest shift.